top of page

 This is one of the most common copywriting mistakes many brands make in their sales copy - they position themselves as the hero of the story.

 Meanwhile, you should place your customer as the hero and your brand as a guide helping the hero get through their struggles and achieve their goals.
-This is especially relevant for service-based brands, but it works just as well if you sell products.
+Your sales copy should always be about them, not about you.

 More often than not, prospects who land on your website or receive your email newsletters know they have a problem, and they're looking for the right solution to help them solve it.